Interaction quenches in Bose gases studied with a time-dependent hypernetted-chain Euler-Lagrange method: The time-dependent Hypernetted-Chain Euler-Lagrange method

-Excitations of the many-particle system described by $H$ can be obtained from linear response theory, by allowing for small time-dependent fluctuations of the correlations, $u_n(\qr_k,\qr_l,\dots,t)=u_n^{(0)}(\qr_k,\qr_l,\dots)+\delta u_n(\qr_k,\qr_l,\dots,t)$, and expanding the Euler-Lagrange equations up to linear order in $\delta u_n$, see Ref.~\onlinecite{QMBT00Saarela} for details.
-Typically, excitations are generated by probing the system with a weak external time-dependent 1-body potential, $\sum_j v_{\rm ext}(\qr_j,t)$ (such as a laser, neutrons etc.).
-Then {1-body} ``correlations'' $\delta u_1(\qr_j,t)$ need to be included as well.
-Excellent agreement with experiments can be achieved, for example, for the dispersion relations of collective excitations in $^4$He if fluctuations of three-body correlations are taken into account\cite{campbell2015prb}.
+Excitations of the many-particle system described by $H_0$ can be obtained from linear response theory, by allowing for small time-dependent fluctuations of the correlations, $u_n(\qr_k,\qr_l,\dots,t)=u_n^{(0)}(\qr_k,\qr_l,\dots)+\delta u_n(\qr_k,\qr_l,\dots,t)$, and expanding the Euler-Lagrange equations up to linear order in $\delta u_n$, see Ref.~\onlinecite{QMBT00Saarela} for details.
+Typically, excitations are generated by probing the system with a weak external time-dependent one-body potential, $\sum_j v_{\rm ext}(\qr_j,t)$ (such as a laser, neutrons etc.).
+Then {one-body} ``correlations'' $\delta u_1(\qr_j,t)$ need to be included as well.
+Excellent agreement with experiments can be achieved, for example, for the dispersion relations of collective excitations in $^4$He if fluctuations of three-body correlations are taken into account~\cite{campbell2015prb}.

 An interesting question is what happens if the external perturbation is not weak, such that $\delta u_n(\qr_k,\qr_l,\dots,t)$ cannot be assumed to be a small fluctuation around the ground state $u_n^{(0)}(\qr_k,\qr_l,\dots)$ anymore.
-There are many examples of nonlinear response, such as nonadiabatic alignment of molecules\cite{stapelfeldt_colloquium:_2003,chatterley_rotational_2020}, dynamic material design\cite{fechnerPRMat18,tulzer_quantum_2020}, or rapid parametric changes in ultracold gases such as interaction quenches \cite{fletcher_two-_2017,villa_quench_2021}, the latter being the focus of the present work.
+There are many examples of nonlinear response, such as nonadiabatic alignment of molecules~\cite{stapelfeldt_colloquium:_2003,chatterley_rotational_2020}, dynamic material design~\cite{fechnerPRMat18,tulzer_quantum_2020}, or rapid parametric changes in ultracold gases such as interaction quenches~\cite{fletcher_two-_2017,villa_quench_2021}, the latter being the focus of the present work.
 The nonlinear response of the system could be captured by expanding the Euler-Lagrange equations to higher orders in $\delta u_n$.
 Instead of following this path, we want to formulate the Euler-Lagrange equations for general time-dependent, complex correlations $u_n(\qr_k,\qr_l,\dots,t)$, in order to find the time-dependent many-body wave function $\Phi(\qr_1,\dots,\qr_N,t)$ as an approximate solution of the time-dependent Schrödinger equation $H(t)\Phi=i\hbar\dot\Phi$.
-In the case that the perturbation is a change of interaction, the only difference between $H(t)$ and $H_0$ in eq.~\eqref{eq:H0} is the time-dependence of the interaction,
+In this work, we focus on perturbations caused by changing the interaction potential, which is modeled with the time-dependent Hamiltonian

 No assumption about the magnitude of variations of $v$ in time will be made.
 Since we focus here on time-dependent interactions instead of time-dependent external perturbation potentials, we restrict ourselves to homogeneous systems.
 The interaction is translationally invariant, therefore the system remains homogeneous despite the variation of $v$.
 Regarding experimental realizations, Feshbach resonances are one of the means to vary the effective interaction over many orders of magnitude in experiments with ultracold quantum gases.